blekenbleu/Fake8/README.md

 - Plugin can log but not process received serial port messages from e.g. from Arduino.
 - Serial data is limited to 7 bits per character.

-This `Fake8` SimHub plugin would connect to real (Arduino) device serial port, using 8 bit characters and executing C#,
+This `Fake8` SimHub plugin connects to (Arduino) device serial ports, using 8 bit characters and executing C#,
 working with SimHub's Custom Serial devices plugin by properties. and a **signed** [virtual com0com Null-modem](https://pete.akeo.ie/2011/07/com0com-signed-drivers.html).
 This leverages the **SimHub Custom Serial devices** plugin user interface,
 while much of the heavy lifting gets done by `Fake8`.
-Sadly, `Custom Serial devices` user interface control properties are local and cannot be accessed by another plugin, such as `Fake8`.
+Sadly, `Custom Serial devices` user interface control properties are local
+and cannot be accessed by another plugin, such as `Fake8`.
 Consequently, `Custom Serial devices` must send those control settings via `Fake8` Serial port.
 Incoming `Fake8` serial data will generally combine Arduino and `Fake8` strings.